 And you might be asking, “Where is the rain?”
 Find out in the story below!

 The day had been listless to me and I didn’t have plans going out with this kind of weather keeping me sluggish.
 At 2 p.m., I called Fedilyn to pick me up so we could check each other’s afresh news.

 I hit the play button on Youtube: “BRUNO MARS FUNNY MOMENTS PART 1”

 “Couz, what about Bruno Mars, again?
 I swear to you, hindi ko na siya aagawin.
 Iyong-iyo na siya, eh.
 Kahit pa naman he’s dang irresistible and so humorous!.”

 “Well, just make sure, cousin.
 But you know, we can always share.
-Ha-Ha.”
-The mock in my face is so distracting that even I, myself, don’t understand what I am saying.
+Ha-Ha!”
+The mockery on my face was so distracting that even I, myself, didn’t understand what I was saying.
 (Bruno is mine forever!)

 “No, couz.
 Okay na ako kahit kay Philip Lawrence ko na lang.”
-Philip is Bruno’s buddy, who is, also his production mate and his band member.
+Philip is Bruno’s buddy, who is, also his production team member and band member.

-I am thinking of forgetting about sleeping.
+I was thinking of forgetting about sleeping.
 Gets?
 Ha-Ha.
-So I want to freshen up…
+So I wanted to freshen up…

 “I want to go out and unwind.
 Can you go with me, dear cousin?”